Xamarin

 Cells

-Xamarin.Forms cells can be added to ListView
+Xamarin.Forms cells can be added to ListView s and TableView s.

-is a specialized element used for items in a table and
+A Cell is a specialized element used for items in a table and

 describes how each item in a list should be drawn.
-Cell
+Cell derives

-from Element
+from Element.

-See here for more info regarding Cell
+See here for more info regarding Cell s.

 Namespace declarations

-.
+Namespaces are declared by xmlns.
 We have the standard ones in

 Xamarin.Forms: